getzep/docs.getzep.com/docs/deployment/render.md

 Click `Apply`.

-!!! note "OpenAI API Key Required"
+!!! note "OpenAI or Anthropic API Key Required"

     An OpenAI API key is required to run Zep.
 Please ensure that you enter it in the step above.
+To configure Zep to use Anthropic or other LLM services, please see [Configuring LLM Services](llm_config.md).

 #### 3. Wait for your deploy to complete